|Cape May County’s 325th Anniversary: Notable and Notorious|

 End Time: 7:00 PM

-.Library: Upper Cape Library
+.Library: Lower Cape Library

 From rum-running, illegal gambling and murder to political intrigue Cape May County style, this program, based upon public records, looks at the people whose antics lent color to our local history.
 Find out what notable Cape May citizen was arrested three times for assault and battery.
 How did a 25-cent shovel contribute to a Wildwood man’s arrest?
 What happened when those entrusted to uphold the law chose to break it?
 These stories and more are guaranteed to entertain all who attend.